Skip to content

 This is strange because there are 195 countries in the world (193 UN members and two observer countries) [23].
 That’s because ccTLDs can be given even to specific territories within countries.
 For instance, French Polynesia, Martinique, and Gaza Strip all have their extensions [5].

-20. There are about 126.9 million domains registered in the US, which accounts for 19.77% of the total global domain number
+There are about 126.9 million domains registered in the US, which accounts for 19.77% of the total global domain number.

-22. The revenue in the US domain name sales industry will reach 8.6 billion in 2023
+The revenue in the US domain name sales industry was predicted to reach 8.6 billion in 2023.

-This will be a 6.1% year-to-year growth, and the market shows a steady rise – average yearly growth of 3.9% in the last five years [9].
+This prediction was a 6.1% year-to-year growth, and the market has been showing a steady rise – average yearly growth of 3.9% in the last five years (through 2023) [9].

 This interesting and perplexing domain name stat might have you imagining an island where every man, woman, child, pet, and fish in the sea are internet entrepreneurs, but no. While imagining the entire crew of the Little Mermaid and Finding Nemo typing on keyboards might be amusing, the reality is quite grim.
 Namely, this group of three atolls offers free domain registration, and this made it extremely popular among phishing scammers.
 In fact, some analyses suggest that this is the third most prevalent TPD when it comes to phishing attacks [25].